What are ear tubes?

 Why are ear tubes used?

-Ear tubes are often used in children who have had several middle ear infections (acute otitis media), or infections that have lasted longer than 3 months despite treatment.
+Ear tubes are often used in children who have had several middle ear infections (acute otitis media), or infections that have lasted longer than three months despite treatment.
 They are also used for people who are having trouble hearing because of a buildup of fluid (effusion) in the middle ear.
 If these conditions are not treated, they can lead to larger problems, such as difficulties with speech or permanent hearing loss.